-For Healthy Teeth & Gums in Los Angeles, Visit our Experts for Cleanings and Preventive Care
+For Healthy Teeth & Gums in Los Angeles, CA, Visit our Experts for Cleanings and Preventive Care

 Preventative dental care helps you avoid serious and costly problems and is the key to having a healthy, confident, and beautiful smile.
 You can help prevent dental disease at home with good oral hygiene habits and regular visits to our office every six months.
 Dr. Sabet and his team promote, restore, and maintain your oral health with regular exams, x-rays, and cleanings.
 Sealants and fluoride are also used as preventive treatments that help protect your teeth.

 We strive to develop a trusting, long-term relationship with you and your family and keep everyone on track for maintaining a lifetime of optimal oral health.

 Caused by the buildup of plaque, gum disease occurs in three phases.
 During the first, known as gingivitis, bacteria fostered by plaque accumulation begin to irritate the gums, causing redness and minor bleeding.
 As the condition progresses into periodontitis, the bacteria start to cause the gums to separate from the teeth, creating pockets in which more bacteria and debris become trapped.
 In cases of advanced periodontitis, the bacteria begin to attack the connective tissue and bone below the gum line.
 Given the bone deterioration that occurs during this final stage of gum disease, some patients may experience tooth loss as the jaw bone, gums, and tissue can no longer support the teeth.